syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 **Minor tick interval**

-The major ticks are generated based on the [`interval`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/interval.html) property.
-Like major ticks, the minor ticks are calculated the [`minorTicksPerInterval`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minorTicksPerInterval.html) property of axis.
-By default, the value is 1.
+The major ticks are generated based on the [`interval`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/interval.html) property.Like major ticks, the minor ticks are calculated using the [`minorTicksPerInterval`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/minorTicksPerInterval.html) property of axis.
+By default, the value of this property is 1.

 {% highlight dart %}